What is Automation Testing (Ultimate Guide to Start Test Automation)

 Same goes for automation testing as well.
 The only difference here is, when we do that comparison in test automation, then it is called something else in every tool.

-Some tools call it as “Assertion”, some call it as “checkpoint” and some call it as “validation”.
+Some tools call it “Assertion” or “checkpoint” and others call it “validation”.
 But basically, this is just a comparison.
 If this comparison fails, for E.g. a screen is showing 15 instead of 5 then this assertion/checkpoint/validation fails and your test case is marked as failed.

-When a test case is failing due to an assertion then that means you have detected a bug through test automation.
-You must report it to your bug management system just like you normally do in manual testing.
+In the event that a test case fails due to an assertion, it signifies the identification of a bug through test automation.
+You are required to submit a report to your bug management system as you typically do during manual testing.

 In the above script, we have performed an assertion in the second last line.
 5 is the expected outcome, txtResult.
 DisplayText is the actual outcome and if they are not equal, we will be shown a message that “Calculator is not showing 5”.